CONNECTING OUTSIDE OF CAMP

-Art Based Self-Esteem Activity led by Kristi Loftus and Kora Lyon (developed by Jaime Lyon of In Joy, Inc.
+Art Based Self-Esteem Activity led by Kristi Loftus and Kora Lyon (developed by Jaime Lyon of In Joy, Inc.)

 This activity will bring together concepts learned at camp and will provide time for reflection and creativity while re-instilling those ideas of "I Am Enough."
 Dinner will be provided.

 5:00 to 8:00pm

 This activity involves both physical and social components of bowling, such as turn taking and sportsmanship.
 Participants will need to wear or bring socks and know their own shoe size in order to obtain their bowling shoes.
 Snacks and a drink will be available.
 More details will unfold and be posted here.